Manage machine catalogs

 - To move the folder, select Move Folder.

-- Follow onscreen instructions to complete the remaining steps.
+- Follow the onscreen instructions to complete the remaining steps.

 Required permissions

-The following table lists the permissions required to perform actions on catalog folders.
+The following table lists the permissions required to do actions on catalog folders.

 Action | Required permissions |